netlify/angular-runtime/README.md

 ### Requirements

 To use the Angular Runtime while building and deploying with the CLI, you need to have `netlify-cli v26.0.0` installed (or a later version).
+To deploy the site via CLI, please use `netlify deploy`.
+Using `netlify deploy` with the `--no-build` flag is not supported.

 ## Getting Help